ChrstphrHll/npc_gen/students/Karl Cauladra.md

   int: 14
   str: 17
   wis: 16
-track: Protection
-trait: I sleep with my back to a wall or tree, with everything I own wrapped in a bundle in my arms.
-trait1: Incorruptible
-trait2: Self-centered
 year: 6
+guild: Treskal
+partyID: 58
 ---
 # Karl Cauladra
 ---
 ### Description
 - 6th year Gnome Rouge in Treskal
-- straight lighter blonde hair that's parted to the right, Brown eyes, and Pale skin
+- straight lighter blonde hair that's parted to the right, Pale Gray eyes, and Pale skin
 - Is Incorruptible and Self-centered, and has Teamwork as their ideal

 ### Organizations